Flags of the Confederate States of America: Battle flag

 The Army of Northern Virginia battle flag assumed a prominent place post-war when it was adopted as the copyrighted emblem of the United Confederate Veterans.
 Its continued use by the Southern Army's post-war veteran's groups, the United Confederate Veterans (U.C.V.) and the later Sons of Confederate Veterans, (S.C.V.), and elements of the design by related similar female descendants organizations of the United Daughters of the Confederacy, (U.D.C.), led to the assumption that it was, as it has been termed, "the soldier's flag" or "the Confederate battle flag."

 The square "battle flag" is also properly known as "the flag of the Army of Northern Virginia".
 It was sometimes called "Beauregard's flag" or "the Virginia battle flag".
 A Virginia Department of Historic Resources marker declaring Fairfax, Virginia, as the birthplace of the Confederate battle flag was dedicated on April 12, 2008, near the intersection of Main and Oak Streets, in Fairfax, Virginia.

+To boost the morale of the Army of Tennessee, General Johnston introduced a new battle flag for the entire army.
+This flag bore a basic design similar to the one he had contributed to creating in Virginia in 1861 and had been commissioned in Mobile while he was in command in Mississippi in 1863.
+These flags for infantry and cavalry were to measure 37 by 54 inches.
+The white edging cross was about 2 inches wide and was often filled with battle honors.
+The stars were from 3 ½ inches to 4, and a 6 inch wide cross.
+Flags for artillery 30 by 41 inches overall.

 Naval flags

-The fledgling Confederate States Navy adopted and used several types of flags, banners, and pennants aboard all CSN ships: jacks, battle ensigns, and small boat ensigns, as well as commissioning pennants, designating flags, and signal flags.
+The fledgling Confederate States Navy adopted and used several types of flags, banners and pennants aboard all CSN ships: jacks, battle ensigns and small boat ensigns, as well as commissioning pennants, designating flags and signal flags.

-The First Confederate Navy jacks, in use from 1861 to 1863, consisted of a circle of seven to fifteen five-pointed white stars against a field of "medium blue."
+The first Confederate Navy jacks, in use from 1861 to 1863, consisted of a circle of seven to fifteen five-pointed white stars against a field of "medium blue."
 It was flown forward aboard all Confederate warships while they were anchored in port.
-One seven-star jack still exists today (found aboard the captured ironclad CSS Atlanta) that is actually "dark blue" in color (see illustration below, left).
+One seven-star jack still exists today (found aboard the captured ironclad CSS Atlanta) that is actually dark blue.
+The first Confederate Navy jack closely resembles the navy jack of the United States.

-The Second Confederate Navy Jack was a rectangular cousin of the Confederate Army's battle flag and was in use from 1863 until 1865.
+The second Confederate Navy Jack was a rectangular cousin of the Confederate Army's battle flag and was in use from 1863 until 1865.
 It existed in a variety of dimensions and sizes, despite the CSN's detailed naval regulations.
 The blue color of the diagonal saltire's "Southern Cross" was much lighter than the battle flag's dark blue.